Last Updated on October 1, 2021 by Mark Lavington

-Our advice comes as the Met Office recorded freezing temperatures across much of the UK this week.
-On Tuesday 19th November Braemar in Scotland saw the lowest temperature recorded so far this autumn, a chilly -9.9°C and parts of the UK have already seen significant snowfall.
+Our advice comes as the Met Office predicts wet and windy autumnal conditions across much of the UK.
+Whilst temperatures remain mild and many holiday homes are still busy with guests enjoying a post lockdown break, the risks of burst pipes are reduced.
+However the weather can soon change during October and November so it pays to be prepared.
+For example on 19th November 2020 Braemar in Scotland saw the lowest temperature recorded so far that autumn, a chilly -9.9°C and parts of the UK had already seen significant snowfall.
 These weather conditions can cause pipes to freeze and burst causing serious damage and vacant holiday homes are particularly vulnerable if basic precautions are not taken.

 As holiday home insurance specialists we are encouraging holiday homeowners to take precautions to prevent water damage by burst pipes.